Acrylonitrile butadiene styrene: Mechanical properties

-ABS is one of many types of thermoplastic with biomedical applications, with injection-molded components being easy to manufacture for single-use.
+ABS is one of many types of thermoplastic with biomedical applications, with injection-molded components being easy to manufacture for single use.
 It can be sterilized by gamma radiation or ethylene oxide (EtO).

 Yellowing in ABS plastic occurs when it is exposed to UV light or excessive heat, which causes photo-oxidation of polymers that breaks polymer chains and causes the plastic to yellow and become brittle.

-Transparent ABS
+Transparent ABS (MABS)

 Most ABS is opaque because its components have different refractive indices.
 Acrylonitrile and styrene make ABS stiff.
 Butadiene particles are elastic and make ABS impact resistant.
-Adding methyl methacrylate (MMA) helps to bring the refractive indices closer together, making it transparent, although the product has less impact resistance.
+Adding methyl methacrylate (MMA) helps to bring the refractive indices closer together, making it transparent, while reducing the product's impact resistance compared to impact grades of ABS.
+However, the resulting MABS product can still outperform polystyrene, SAN and PMMA (acrylic) for impact resistance.

 Production

 ABS is derived from acrylonitrile, butadiene, and styrene.
 Acrylonitrile is a synthetic monomer produced from propylene and ammonia; butadiene is a petroleum hydrocarbon obtained from the C4 fraction of steam cracking; styrene monomer is made by dehydrogenation of ethylbenzene, a hydrocarbon obtained in the reaction of ethylene and benzene.

 According to the European plastic trade association PlasticsEurope, industrial production of 1 kg of ABS resin in Europe uses an average of 95.34 MJ and is derived from natural gas and petroleum.